 Rangers followed a stringent code of conduct while attending to their duties and would monitor the health of the troop and report injured or ill animals.

-In August 2012, Human Wildlife Solutions (HWS) was contracted by the City of Cape Town to manage the baboons.
-After the contract 2012-2014, HWS's contract was renewed following open tender processes for contracts July 2014 to July 2017 and most recently, July 2017 to July 2020.
+2012-2020: In August 2012, Human Wildlife Solutions (HWS) was contracted by the City of Cape Town to manage the Urban Baboon Programme.
+HWS's contract was renewed following open tender processes for contracts July 2014 to July 2017 and from July 2017 to July 2020.

 Over 60 baboon rangers are employed to ensure that baboons in the 11 managed troops are kept out of suburbs that lie on the fringes of each troop’s range.
-According to the latest baboon population figures (as at June 2018), the census suggests that there are 414 baboons in the 11 managed troops.
+See the latest baboon population figures for an accurate annual census of the nearly 500 baboons in the 11 managed troops.

 - Northern region (Tokai Troop, Zwaanswyk Troop, Mountain Troop and two Constantia Troops - CT1 and CT2)

-- South-eastern region (Smitswinkel, Waterfall, and the Da Gama Troops)
+- Southern region (Smitswinkel, Waterfall, Da Gama, Groot Olifantsbos Troop and Slangkop Troops)

 Approximately, three rangers manage each troop.
-They wear identifiable clothing – a luminous jacket with the HWS logo and the wording ‘Baboon Ranger’ printed on the back.
+They wear identifiable clothing – a luminous jacket with the service provider logo and the wording ‘Baboon Ranger’ printed on the back.